 Creating a .jar file

-You normally should submit all projects through CVS, but if you are having
+You normally should submit all homeworks through CVS, but if you are having

 difficulty with CVS, you may submit a jar file containing your source code using

 the Submit Server.
 A .jar file is a single file that contains other files

 (similar to .zip or .tar files).
 In order to create a .jar file containing the

 source code for your project, please follow these steps: